• Skip to primary navigation

 Pattaya Monorail Station

-The Pattaya Monorail is a proposed urban rail transit system that would connect the future Pattaya high-speed railway station with the popular beach area of the city.
+The Pattaya Monorail is a proposed urban transit system to connect the future Pattaya high-speed railway station with the popular beach area of the city.

 The monorail was first proposed in 2008, and since then it’s gone from monorail to tram/light rail, subway, and back to monorail.
 The routes have varied over this time, and there are also two other proposed lines.